NSerio/processing-assistant/README.md

 NSerio is a major contributor to this project.
 If you are interested in having modifications made to this project, please reach out to [NSerio](http://nserio.com) for an estimate.

-# Project Setup
-This project requires references to kCura's Relativity® SDK dlls.
-These dlls are not part of the open source project and must be obtained through kCura.
-In the "packages" folder under "Source" you will need to create a "Relativity" folder if one does not exist.
-You will need to add the following dlls:

-- kCura.Agent.dll
-- kCura.EventHandler.dll
-- kCura.Relativity.Client.dll
-- Relativity.API.dll
-- Relativity.CustomPages.dll